-Building code compliance startup UpCodes gets $3.36M in pre-Series A funding – TechCrunch
+Building-code compliance startup UpCodes gets $3.36M in pre-Series A funding – TechCrunch

-UpCodes, a startup that develops building code compliance tools, announced today it has raised $3.36 million in pre-Series A funding.
+UpCodes, a startup that develops building-code compliance tools, announced today it has raised $3.36 million in pre-Series A funding.
 This brings its total raised so far to $4.15 million.
 The new funding was led by Berlin-based Point Nine Capital, which focuses on SaaS and online marketplaces.

 The company also recently won a legal victory when United States District Court Judge Victor Marrero granted UpCodes its motion to dismiss a false advertising and unfair competition lawsuit filed against it by the International Code Council (ICC).
 An earlier copyright lawsuit filed by the ICC against UpCodes is still ongoing, but UpCodes won a major decision in the case last year when Judge Marrero ruled that its posting of building codes is covered by public domain and fair use.